 I grew up in rural Northern California before attending Reed College in Portland, Oregon.
 I was the first in my family to go to college and benefited greatly from financial and other support received there.
 After graduating with a degree in international studies and economics, I was a junior fellow at the Carnegie Endowment for International Peace in Washington, DC, where I decided to focus on international development in my future studies.
 Towards that end, I served two years in Bolivia as a volunteer with the US Peace Corps.
 This experience was the foundation for my later academic work, and I continue to work with many of the people and places I encountered then.
 I went on to earn a Master's Degree in Applied Economics (Development Economics), and later a PhD in Development Sociology from Cornell University.
 I was a post-doctoral associate for several years after finishing my terminal degree, focusing on projects on rural resilience, and food security and sovereignty.
-I came to the University of New Mexico in 2015, where I am an Assistant Professor at the Honors College.
+I came to the University of New Mexico in 2015.
 My research agenda is diverse and interdisciplinary, with common threads of climate change, agrarian studies, food systems, and de-colonial theory and politics.

 Agrarian Change & Peasant/Indigenous Livelihoods

 Impact of Colonialism & Ongoing Colonialities of the Global Food System

 Climate Technology, Global Commodity, and Colonial Artifact: Quinoa and the Politics of the Global Food System